You’ve nearly completed all your training. Just weeks before your marathon, your hard work should essentially be in the bag.

 When you’re racing for two hours or more, you’re right on the threshold at which good hydration practices start to become crucial if you want to perform at your best.

-Here’s some things to consider when thinking about your London Marathon hydration strategy.
+Here’s some things to consider when thinking about your marathon hydration strategy.

 How to start hydrated (and why that’s important)